Flash suppressor: Types

 Duckbill flash suppressors have upper and lower "prongs" and direct gases to the sides.
-Early M60 machine guns and some Armalite AR-10, Armalite AR-15 and early M16 models featured this type of flash suppressor.
+Early M60 machine guns and some Armalite AR-10, Armalite AR-15, and early M16 models featured this type of flash suppressor.
 One disadvantage is that the prongs can become entangled with vines or other natural vegetation and objects in the field.

 "Birdcage type" flash suppressors still have prongs, but feature a ring on the front to prevent vegetation entanglement between the prongs.
 The closed bottom port of the M16A2 design makes the device function as a compensator.
-Both designs require indexing with a crush washer which increases flash signature.
+Both designs require indexing with a crush washer, which increases the flash signature.